v74c63t/final-project-hmm-gpv/README.md

 - Yihong(Hazel) Yu [@HazelYuAhiru](https://github.com/HazelYuAhiru)

 ## Project Overview ##
 Our project goes back to the default focus on this course, namely identification of locations in Africa that need electricity.
 To be able to identify those locations, we utilized sematic segmentation to accomplish this goal of ours, with our model theme based around the U-Net.
-We essentially compared the multi-class accuracy of the U-Net and the U-Net Squared to understand each of their performances on the satellite dataset.
+We essentially compared the multi-class accuracy of the U-Net and the U<sup>2</sup>-Net to understand each of their performances on the satellite dataset.

 ## ML Pipeline ##
 <img width="1000" alt="Screenshot 2024-03-22 at 1 14 58 AM" src="https://github.com/cs175cv-w2024/final-project-hmm-gpv/assets/78942001/d487ba77-c642-432e-a3da-2b1b78c30dc6">